Denizckr35/VIQUAC/README.md

 # VIQUAC

-Virtual Quality Assessment for Composites (VIQUAC) is an open-source software that determines the volume fraction of fiber or resin and calculates the mechanical behavior of the material by Classical Lamination Theory (CLT).
+Virtual Quality Assessment for Composites (VIQUAC) is an open-source software that determines the volume fraction of fiber and resin then calculates the mechanical behavior of the material by Classical Lamination Theory (CLT).

 ## Libraries